UK puts army on standby to deliver fuel as service stations run dry - KESQ

 Companies including ExxonMobil and Shell said in a statement released by the government on Sunday they wanted to “reassure the public that the issues that have arisen are due to temporary spikes in customer demand, not a national shortage of fuel.”

+The Petrol Retailers Association, which represents independent fuel suppliers, said in a statement Tuesday that “there are early signs that the crisis at pumps is ending.”
+The group said that about 37% of the 5,500 service stations operated by its members were out of fuel, compared to as many as two-thirds of stations earlier in the week.

+“With regular restocks taking place, this percentage is likely to improve further over the next 24 hours,” the group said.

-Worker shortages are a growing problem in Britain, which has a record 1 million job vacancies.
+Yet even as the situation eases, worker shortages are poised to remain a problem in Britain, which has a record 1 million job vacancies.
 The shortage of truck drivers has been exacerbated by the pandemic and Brexit, which resulted in tens of thousands of EU nationals leaving trucking jobs and other occupations in the United Kingdom.

 According to the Road Haulage Association, the United Kingdom is short around 100,000 truck drivers.
 Last month, the UK government said that “most of the solutions” to the crisis would be driven by industry, and that it did not want to rely on workers from outside the country.

-Note: Correction: An earlier version of this story misstated the number of visas the United Kingdom is offering foreign truck drivers.